How does auto-whitelisting work and what does it mean to me?

 There are two ways you can add an IOC to your company whitelist.

 - You can add IOCs using the IOCs tab.
-Click on the
+Click on the eye in the panel toolbar to enable the ability to whitelist a IOC:

 - You can also add an IOC to your company whitelist by selecting the IOC on the graph, and then use the information panel on the left.